arschilke/FairwindsFrontEnd/README.md

 Front End Development Assessment

+Thank you to Cindy and those at Fairwinds for considering my application!
+The site is live at: https://arschilke.github.io/FairwindsFrontEnd/

 ## FRONT-END DEVELOPMENT ASSESSMENT

 This assessment was created to evaluate your front-end development skills, as well as your creativity and attention to detail.